MalSight-Sec/SOC/README.md

 #### Let Practical:

-⇒ Shortly, this process explains create two Snapchats one create without malware execute, and another one is created after the malware executes
+⇒ Shortly, this process explains create two Snapchats, one created without malware execute, and another one is created after the malware executes

 ⇒ If the changes case shows that is process runs ok, let's see